Hulme Hall, Manchester: Houldsworth

 Houldsworth, the oldest part of the Hulme Hall complex of buildings, was constructed in 1907 making an initial 'T' shape and incorporating an existing building as the warden's house, with a later wing added for another 20 students and a chapel.
 This building is now known as Houldsworth Hall.
 Hulme was designed by the architect Percy Worthington in the Arts and Crafts style, in red brick with sandstone dressings and green slate roofs.
 It consists of three wings and two quadrangles.
 They are mainly in two storeys with paired gables, and most of the windows are mullioned and transomed with casements.
 The common room in the east wing has two-storey oriel windows, and in an angle is a tower with an embattled parapet and an octagonal stair turret.
 Houldsworth has larger rooms and kitchens than the more modern blocks of Hulme Hall, and contains the hall library, music room, old dining hall, and the Junior Common Room.
 Houldsworth was given Grade II listing status in 1974.
 It saw £1.7 million of refurbishments in 2017 which included new furnishings and interior fittings, as well as renovations to the structure of the building itself.

 The Chapel

 The Hulme Hall Chapel appears in Pevsner Architectural Guides of England.
 It is constructed in a whorl shape with a deliberately ecumenical design.
 At the bequest of the William Greer, Bishop of Manchester, the east window frames a view of a beech tree, as he said that, "a view of nature was infinitely preferable to the art of man".

 Student life

 Local student attractions to Hulme Hall include the Whitworth Art Gallery and the Curry Mile on Wilmslow Road.
-Students at Hulme Hall are members of the JCR, and elect an executive committee each year who run events in the hall.
-The president of the JCR has been known as the Senior Student since 1985, before which they were known as the Senior Man.